vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 Yet, with all those observations, these reports represent is considerable astronomical activity.
-For the first time in historý a large number of data on the planets had been
+For the first time in history a large number of data on the planets had been